inQWIRE/SQIR/README.md

 eval $(opam env)

 # install some version of the OCaml compiler in a switch named "voqc"
-opam switch create voqc 4.10.0 eval $(opam env)
+opam switch create voqc 4.12.0 eval $(opam env)

-# install Coq (this will take a while!)
+# install Coq -- this will take a while!
-opam install coq.8.12.0
+opam install coq

 # install Interval package (optional, needed for 'make all')
-opam install --jobs=2 coq-interval
+opam install coq-interval
 ```

 *Notes*:
-* Depending on your system, you may need to replace 4.10.0 in the instructions above with something like "ocaml-base-compiler.4.10.0".
-Any version of OCaml >= 4.08.1 should be fine.
+* Depending on your system, you may need to replace 4.12.0 in the instructions above with something like "ocaml-base-compiler.4.12.0".
+Any version of OCaml >= 4.05.0 should be fine.
+* We require Coq version >= 8.12.0.
+We have tested compilation with 8.12.x and 8.13.x.
+* We require Interval version >= 4.0.0.
 * opam error messages and warnings are typically informative, so if you run into trouble then make sure you read the console output.

 ## Compilation

 Run `make` to compile the core files of SQIR, `make voqc` to compile proofs about VOQC, and `make examples` to compile proofs of correctness for example SQIR programs.
 Use `make all` to compile everything.
 Our proofs are resource intensive so expect `make all` to take a little while.
-On a Macbook Pro running Coq version 8.12.0 and OCaml version 4.10.0 compilation takes around 30 minutes.
+On a Macbook Pro running Coq version 8.12.2 and OCaml version 4.11.1 compilation takes around 30 minutes.

 ## Directory Contents